AnnoPref — make saving SharedPreferences easier

 }

 As you can see, we save 11 lines of code for these two fields.
-For accessing, just call:
+To access them, simply call:

 //...